Kboyles138/HighCheck/README.md

 * Let the user choose their prefferred palette
 * A page that shows the user's accomplishments for the day, week, month, year
     * This would be a bar chart that would show the amount of accomplished, late, "uncompleted" tasks for each category

+### Need to do UI

+* Create the horizontal scroll for the themes
+* Create the horiztonal scroll for the bar charts
+    * Create the bar charts and their containers

 # Rough Designs